ephrim-s/airbnb-clone-project/README.md

-# Airbnb Clone Project
+# Airbnb Clone Project for Frontend

 ## Project Overview

-**StayEase** is a full-stack clone of Airbnb built to practice end-to-end web application development.
+The AirBnB clone project is a full-stack clone of Airbnb built to practice end-to-end web application development.
 This project enables users to browse listings, view property details, and complete secure bookings.
 It covers responsive UI/UX, frontend and backend development, API integration, and deployment best practices.

 ---